MegaMek/megamek.github.io/_posts/2021-05-23-New Development Release v0.49.1.md

 to user your package manager to install OpenJDK from their repositories.

-## MegaMek
 As mentioned nothing but bug fixes and some new sprites and maps.

 ## MegaMekLab

 No changes from Stable 0.48.0

 ## MekHQ

 Bug fixes and continued improvements to Stratcon.
 Not sure what Stratcon is [SEE HERE](https://bg.battletech.com/forums/megamek-games/coming-soon-to-megamek/msg1719781/#msg1719781)

 ## SOCIAL MEDIA